Roar: In popular culture

-The lion's roar is familiar to many through Leo the Lion, the iconic logo seen during the opening sequence of MGM films.
+The lion's roar is familiar to many through Leo the Lion, the iconic logo seen during the opening sequence of films published by Metro-Goldwyn-Mayer.
 Leo's current roar, recreated by Mark Mangini in 1982 and redone in 1994 and 1995, consists of tiger growls instead of actual lion roars.
 As Mangini later stated, "lions don't make that kind of ferocious noises [sic], and the logo needed to be ferocious and majestic".